zweilosec/htb-writeups/linux-machines/insane/crossfit.md

 isaac@crossfit:/dev/shm$ chmod +x rand
 ```

 I compiled my random file generator then made it executable \(removing the evidence of its creation\).
-AFter running it,
+AFter running it, (note: this is from before I automated all of this with my script from above!)

 ```text
 isaac@crossfit:/var/local$ ls -la